tj-pypi/gcs-pypi/README.rst

    :alt: Python package

-gcspypi is a CLI for creating a Python Package Repository in an GCS bucket.
+gcspypi2 is a CLI for creating a Python Package Repository in an GCS bucket.

 Getting started
 ---------------